Position

 • Provide direct care and support to patients, including assisting with daily living activities.

-• Facilitate group and individual therapy sessions as directed by the clinical team.
+• Facilitate group and individual therapy sessions as directed by the treatment team.

-• Ensure a safe and therapeutic environment for patients, adhering to all facility policies and procedures.
+• Ensure a safe and therapeutic environment for patients, adhering to facility policies and procedures.

 Qualifications